affinidi/affinidi-core-sdk/common-libs/did-auth-lib/README.md

 ```
 #### Validating of the response token(service side)

-It is recommended to implement the `Authorization` header for every endpoint and expect receive the response token from the client side.
+It is recommended to implement the `Authorization` header for every endpoint and expect to receive the response token from the client side.
-Each time given response token might be validated by the service using `verifyDidAuthResponseToken` method
+Each time given response token might be validated by the service using the `verifyDidAuthResponseToken` method

 ```ts
 /**